aptos-labs/aptos-core/developer-docs-site/docs/index.md

 Welcome!
 At Aptos Labs we are building a Layer 1 for everyone.
 This documentation will help you develop applications for the Aptos blockchain, run nodes, and be a part of the blossoming Aptos community.
 This documentation covers both basic and advanced topics.
 Here you will find concepts, how-to guides, quickstarts, tutorials, API references, code examples, release notes, and more.

-## Set up the Aptos environment and take the tutorials
+## Set up the Aptos environment and start with the tutorials

 <div class="docs-card-container">
 <div class="row row-cols-1 row-cols-md-3a g-4">